 The IDA defines syntax as the system for ordering words in sentences so that meaning can be communicated.

-- Who is this sentence about?
+- Who or What is this sentence about?

 - What did they do?